Call a Military Lawyer for Fort Leonard Wood Today

-Furthermore, in addition to the firm’s founder doing his enlisted basic training at Fort Leonard Wood, our firm represents or represented Solders at Fort Leonard Wood on matters ranging from responding to an Army Regulation 15-6 Investigation, reprisal claims, responding to GOMORs, to defending multiple Soldiers accused of rape, sexual assault at courts-martial, desertion and violation of lawful regulations.
+Furthermore, in addition to the firm’s founder doing his enlisted basic training at Fort Leonard Wood, our firm represents or represented Solders at Fort Leonard Wood on matters ranging from responding to an Army Regulation 15-6 Investigation, reprisal claims, responding to GOMORs, to defending multiple Soldiers at courts-martial accused of rape, sexual assault, maltreatment, violation of lawful orders, AWOL and desertion.

 If you are in the Fort Leonard Wood and St. Robert-Wayneville area, and need a military lawyer, call us today!